Appdynamics/ConfigMyApp-docs/docs/README.md

 ![dashboard](https://user-images.githubusercontent.com/2548160/87234207-bec8e800-c3c6-11ea-9858-c857fb0b7470.png)

-Note that the branding which consists of the logo and the background image can easily be changed by copying your custom images into the `branding` folder in the root directory.
+Note that the branding which consists of the logo and the background image can be easily changed by copying your custom images into the `branding` folder in the root directory.
+Refer to the <a href="https://appdynamics.github.io/ConfigMyApp-docs/#branding"> branding section</a> for further details.

 ## Configuring input parameters